 Bailiwick of Guernsey: a series of inhabited and uninhabited islands where the Royal Court of Guernsey is the head of the entire legislative system.
 A Petty Debt Claim in the Magistrate’s Court is the Guernsey equivalent of issuing a Claim in the County Court.
 More information via www.guernseyroyalcourt.gg

 Bailiwick of Jersey: contains a number of uninhabited islands in addition to Jersey which is home to more than 100,000 people.
 The Royal Court of Jersey is the head of the entire legislative system.
 A Summons issued through the Magistrate’s Court Greffe is the equivalent of a UK court claim being issued.
 If the summons is not paid, it will proceed to the Jersey Petty Debts Court (equivalent hearing in the County Court).
 More information via www.jerseylaw.je

 Isle of Man: situated nearly equidistant from England, Scotland and Northern Ireland in the Irish sea.
 The Isle of Man Courts of Justice is the head of the entire legislative system.
 It is split into High and Lower Courts.
 Much like the UK, a Judgment can be obtained through The Small Claims Court (SCC).
 Contrary to the UK court structure, the SCC can be found in the High Court under the Civil Division.
 More information via www.courts.im

 If both creditor and debtor are registered within the EU, the European E-Justice portal provides a similar structure to the UK County Court process.

 The Late Payment of Commercial Debts Regulations only applies to the UK.
-However, there are a number of organisations using country specific legislation to recover non-UK based debt.
-Most include one or more of Crown Dependencies, Europe or rest of world.
+However, there are a number of organisations using country-specific legislation to recover non-UK based debt.
+Most include one or more of Crown Dependencies, Europe or the rest of the world.
 A search for ‘international debt recovery’ may provide some suitable firms.